hpesciotti/FGiubilei/README.md

 - Google Lighthouse: for auditing the performance of the website

 - W3C Validator: for validating the HTML and CSS code

+- MS Paint: for editing the captured screenshots

 [Back to top](https://github.com/hpesciotti/FGiubilei/?tab=readme-ov-file#felipe-giubilei-photography)